Burkina Faso profileA chronology of key events :

 2012 January - President Compaore sacks head of Burkina Faso's customs service, Ousmane Guiro, following the seizure of nearly $4m in two large suitcases traced by police to Mr Guiro.

-2012 November - President Compaore acts as regional mediator in talks to resolve the crisis in Mali, where Islamists have taken control of the north.
+2012 November - President Compaore mediates talks to resolve the crisis in Mali, where Islamists have taken control of the north.